 Arrival in Leh (3,500 m)

-Fly into Leh — the gateway to Ladakh.
+Fly into Leh, the gateway to Ladakh.
 The flight itself is unforgettable, with aerial views of endless snow-capped peaks.
-Today is a rest and acclimatization day — critical for your body to begin adapting to the thin air.
+Today is a rest and acclimatization day, critical for your body to begin adapting to the thin air.
 Spend the day exploring Leh’s vibrant bazaars, where prayer wheels spin endlessly and shopfronts overflow with pashmina, turquoise, and apricots.
 A short walk to Shanti Stupa at sunset offers panoramic views of the Indus valley.
+You will meet us on Day 1.

 Acclimatization hike in Leh